August Gottlieb Meißner: Literary work and importance

-Meissner's significance for German literature is his role in developing the new genre of the detective story.
-There had been representations of crime in the form of sensational journalism and collections of legal cases, which were sometimes very popular, but Meissner's separation of legal and moral accountability of a crime made his tales of true crime the best-sellers of his time.
-Meissner shifted the focus of his stories from the criminal offense and its punishment to the psychological and social sources of the crime.
-The reader is acquainted with the offender before the criminal act occurs, they get to know the circumstances and motives of the crime and join the criminal in court.
+Meissner's significance in German literature lies in his development of the new genre of the detective story.
+Though there were representations of crime in the form of sensational journalism and collections of legal cases, which were sometimes very popular, Meissner's separation of legal and moral accountability of a crime made his tales of true crime the best-sellers of his time.
+He shifted the focus of his stories from the criminal offense and its punishment to the psychological and social sources of the crime.
+The reader becomes acquainted with the offender before the criminal act occurs, learns about the circumstances and motives of the crime, and joins the criminal in court.

-Meissner's narrative tradition was continued by Schiller, in his Crimes of Lost Honor, and in the works of Kleist.
+Meissner's narrative tradition was continued by Schiller, in his Crimes of Lost Honor, and Kleist.
 The detective story flowered in Germany in the 19th century.
-The genre is also known as Meissner's contribution to the Enlightenment, as his works caused a "humanization" of the law by incorporating social and psychological origins of crime.
+The genre is also known as Meissner's contribution to the Enlightenment as his works caused a "humanization" of the law by incorporating the social and psychological origins of crime.
 By 1800, psychological reports were accepted as relevant and were also cited in legal judgments.

-Meissner wrote many fables.
+Meissner wrote various fables.
 One of the best known is Sonne und Wind (The Sun and the Wind) which is often mistakenly attributed to Johann Gottfried von Herder.
 He also undertook translations from English, such as Der Unsichtbare Kundschafter, a translation of Eliza Haywood's The Invisible Spy.

 Detective stories

-Meissner published more than 50 detective stories, which were very successful.
+Meissner published more than 50 detective stories which were very successful.
 The titles of some of these stories are: